 Clinical research administrators are responsible for all research study activity and administration.
 In addition to ensuring that all studies and trials follow state, local, and federal regulations, they are responsible for maintaining all clinical trial reports and records, including case report forms and drug fulfillment forms.
 Administrators also convene with laboratories, hospitals, and investigators to report research procedures, results, and analysis.

 Most clinical research administration careers are the result of advancement of scientists or researchers after years of work in the clinical research field.
 A bachelor's degree is typically required for an entry-level position in clinical research.
 Many colleges and universities offer master's degree programs in clinical research administration which can provide those with or without any prior clinical research experience entry into clinical research coordinator jobs.

 Clinical research administrators also have the option of certification through the Society of Clinical Research Associates (SoCRA).
 Applicants are expected to have years of experience in the field and, depending on the category of applicant, some degree of college education.

 As a clinical research administrator, it's your responsibility to ensure the validity, safety and credibility of clinical trials.
 A bachelor's degree is the minimum requirement, but many positions call for a master's degree, and professional certification can prove competency as well.
-Jobs in this field are projected to grow slowly through 2024, and the median salary in 2016 was almost $60,000.
+Jobs in this field are projected to grow as fast as average through 2028, and the median salary in 2019 was almost $62,000.